BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easy-batch/first steps/setup/document layouts.md

 ![](images/apps/easynavigateen.PNG)

-Once there, you will notice two new buttons, one is a check mark for batch mode and the other is a drop down menu for job mode.
+Once there, you will discover two new controls: a checkbox to control the batch mode and a dropdown menu for the job mode.

-The checkmark in the **Batchmode** field activates the batch mode for this entry.
+The check in the **Batch Mode** field causes the job mode selected here to be used during batch processing for the respective usage.

-The selection in the **Job Mode** field specifies how the customer's documents will be processed.
+The selection in the **Job Mode** field controls the way the documents are put out.

-These two fields control the batch mode of the customer.

 ![](images/apps/easylayouten.PNG)